-For Task D, you are required to enhance and develop practice to support positive outcomes for individuals.
+For Task D, you are required to enhance and develop practice to support positive outcomes for children within your workplace/setting.
 The tasks will require you to develop a project plan; implement your plan in practice and evaluate the outcomes.
 Your evaluation will take the form of a Professional Discussion with your assessor.